apiaryio/api-blueprint/Tutorial.md

                 }
 ```

-The next resource in this group allows you to view the detail of a question directly with an ID of a question.
+The next resource is “Question”, it allows you to view a single question directly with an ID of a “Question”.

 ```markdown
 ## Question [/questions/{question_id}]